FreedomBen/breakout71/Readme.md

 There's also an easy mode for kids (slower ball).

 # Todo
-- strict sample size red borders ?
-- zen : red border on bombs
-- add marching ants effect + disable animation toggle
-- explosion doesn't break nearby bricks on level 2, with compound interest, hot start, concave puck

 - popups not scrollable sometimes
-- sacrifice : clear all level
 - fdroid build

 # UX

+- strict sample size red borders ?
 - add some tutorial-like hints
 - It's a bit confusing at first to grasp that one upgrade is applied randomly at the start of the game.
 Offer instead to skip lvl 1 and directly pick 4 perks, but only if you manage to clear lvl 1 with 4 upgrades.
 - on mobile, add an element that feels like it can be "grabbed" and make it shine while writing "Push here to play"